 Auxiliary components in fuel cell vehicles for a clean automotive future (INN-BALANCE)

-The INN-BALANCE project focuses on the peripheral components of the fuel cell, the so-called "Balance of Plant".
-New functions and concepts are being developed for this, e.g. for the supply of hydrogen and oxygen in the fuel cell as well as for thermal management and function monitoring of the entire fuel cell system.
+The INN-BALANCE project focused on the peripheral components of the fuel cell, the so-called "Balance of Plant".
+New functions and concepts have been developed for this, e.g. for the supply of hydrogen and oxygen in the fuel cell as well as for thermal management and function monitoring of the entire fuel cell system.

 - Funding budget for all partners: 5 Mio.
 EUR